 Posts Tagged ‘protein’

 Hardcore bodybuilders, powerlifters, weightlifters, and even most other athletes eat a ton of protein in a day.
 OK, they don’t eat a “ton”, but they do eat more than the average person.
-It leaves us with several nagging and oft-debated questions:
+There are myths and stories about professional bodybuilders and strongmen who eat 300-500 grams of protein each day.
+Most of us can’t follow that prescription so we end up with the nagging question, “how much protein should I eat in a day?”
+This leaves us with a number of additional oft-debated questions, such as:

 “How much protein do the professionals eat?”